 This section summarizes the specific contributions of the paper highlighting the pertinent conclusions.
-Future research in several ares has also been recommended.
+Future research in several areas has also been recommended.

-A. Summary
+4.1.
+Summary

-This paper formulates a generalization of the classical Hilbert transform along with mathematical proofs.
+This paper formulates a generalization of the classical Hilbert transform along with proofs of the pertinent lemmas that are required for the theoretical formulation.
 The proposed scheme of generalized Hilbert transform is shown to be potentially useful for symbolic time series analysis of noise-corrupted dynamical systems.
 The proposed concept of noise reduction via generalization of Hilbert transform is tested and validated on experimental data collected from a laboratory test apparatus.